AlphaX.FormulaEngine 3.0.0

 In the above code, the base() call accepts the name of the formula to be used in formula string.

-1. Let's just say our formula will return a number raised to a power.
-For example.
-2^2 = 4.
+1. Let's just say our formula will return true/false if a string contains a specific value.
 So, we'll start by writing the code in the above evaluate method as follows:

 {